pablopunk/notflix/readme.md

 ### `hosting`: Use a custom domain

--  **Cloudflare DDNS**: Automatically updates your Cloudflare DNS records to point to your home IP.
--  **Nginx**: Reverse proxy server to securely access your services over HTTPS.
+-  **Cloudflare Tunnel**: Cloudflare's proxy to securely access your services over HTTPS.
--  **Certbot**: Automatically obtains and renews SSL/TLS certificates from Let's Encrypt.

 ### `utils`: Additional features